chaza194/Work-Projects/README.md

 - Export JSON (only can be seen in debugging)
 - Remove view models to own .cs files
 - Make UI pretty.

+## DBDirectoryMover -
+This is a quick tool that I wrote.
+It will move files from a given directory based on SQL provided.
+I dont see this being usfull to anyone else but at my current place of work.

+### Features
+- Will move files based on provided SQL to new directory.